terminal42/contao-dcawizard/README.md

     // Use the callback to determine the foreign table 'foreignTableCallback'  => array('tl_iso_prices', 'getTableName'),

+    // Add special params to the link of the button 'params'                  => array
+    (
+        // Change the do parameter
+        'do'                  => 'member',

+        // Add new parameter, for example to filter the list 'filterField'         => 'group',
+    ),

     'eval'                  => array
     (
         // A list of fields to be displayed in the table